AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/13_Conclusion/README.md

 # Conclusion

-This guide was designed to provide an insightful journey for Python/MongoDB developers to get started with vCore-based Azure Cosmos DB for MongoDB as it applies to creating exciting AI-enabled applications using existing skills.
+This guide was designed to provide an insightful journey for Python/MongoDB developers to get started with vCore-based Azure Cosmos DB for NoSQL as it applies to creating exciting AI-enabled applications using existing skills.
 We hope you found this guide helpful and informative.

 ## Clean up